Area of Expertise

 - International Finance

 Professor Kee-Hong Bae is a professor of finance and Bob Finlayson Chair in International Finance at the Schulich School of Business at York University.
 He received his B.A. and M.A. from Korea University and Ph.D. degree from the Ohio State University.
 Before joining York University, he has taught at the City University of Hong Kong, Hong Kong University of Science and Technology, Korea University, and Queen’s University.
-His research focuses on international finance with particular interest in emerging financial markets.
+His research focuses on international finance.
 Research topics include financial globalization, home bias, and international corporate finance and corporate governance.
-He has published numerous research articles in top finance journals including Journal of Finance, Journal of Financial Economics, Review of Financial Studies, Journal of Financial and Quantitative Analysis, Journal of Business, Journal of Financial Markets, and Journal of International Money and Finance.
-Professor Bae serves in the editorial board of several journals including Financial Management, Pacific Basin Finance Journal, and International Review of Finance.
+He has published numerous research articles in top finance/accounting/management journals including Journal of Finance, Journal of Financial Economics, Review of Financial Studies, Journal of Financial and Quantitative Analysis, Journal of Business, Accounting Review, and Journal of International Business Studies.
+Professor Bae serves in the editorial board of several journals including Pacific Basin Finance Journal, and International Review of Finance.
 He also serves as an editor for the Asia-Pacific Journal of Financial Studies.

 2002 Korea University Research Grant

 2002 Best Paper Award in APFA/PACAP/FMA Joint conference in Tokyo, Japan.

 Bae, K., Bailey, W. and Kang, J. (2021), "Why is Stock Market Concentration Bad for the Economy?", Journal of Financial Economics, 140(2), 436-459.